dataserve/sql-schema-modulizer/README.md

 }
 ```

+#### `<defaultTable string>`
+Specify the default table in the module, used in the "^" wildcards from other modules.
+If defaultTable in a module is not specified, the first table in the JSON object is automatically set as the de3fault.

 #### `<tables object>`
 If the `<tables object>` is inside a module, they will inherit the modules namespace via a prepended string.